Saaait/Saaait/README.md

 Just a guy who talks to computers more than people (they actually listen).
 I break things just to fix them better — aka **developer in training** 🧠💻
-Fueled by coffee, curiosity, and chaotic late-night coding sessions.
+Fueled by coffee, curiosity, and chaotic late night coding sessions.

 **Student passionate about web development and building impactful solutions.**